Reliable Bat Control Solutions In Worthington, MN

 Just because bats are useful does not mean you want them in your home or business.
 If you live in Worthington and have noticed bats or think you might have them, reach out to us at CP Bat Mitigation for help with residential bat control.

 If you have bats as neighbors (or roommates) and you want help safely removing them, call CP Bat Mitigation today.
-We have years of experience serving customers throughout Minnesota and the Central Plains.
+We have years of experience serving customers throughout Minnesota and the nation.

 It is not uncommon for people to be scared of bats.
 Even if they don’t scare you, you likely don’t want them hanging around your home or business.